LLNL/Caliper/doc/sphinx/services.rst

    https://sourceforge.net/p/perfmon2/libpfm4/ci/master/tree/examples/
    to determine when it is available or required).

+   For multiple events, this should be a comma-separated list for the config1 values of respective events.

    Default: 0

 The following example shows how to configure PEBS memory access sampling